ks-jyothsna/python-projects/20_21_Snake-Game/README.md

 # 🐍 Snake Game

-A basic Snake Game built using **Python**, designed to understand game loops, collision detection, and object movement.
+A basic Snake Game built using **turtle** graphics module, designed to understand game loops, collision detection, and object movement.
 This project is beginner-friendly and helps in learning fundamental game development concepts.

 ---